Leicester Abbey: 16th century

 It was during Abbot Pescall's tenure, in 1530, that Cardinal Thomas Wolsey visited the abbey.
 Wolsey was an influential minister in the government of King Henry VIII.
-He fell from favour after failing to secure papal permission for Henry to divorce his wife Katherine of Aragon, and on 4 November 1530 was arrested for treason.
+He fell from favour after failing to secure papal permission for Henry to divorce his wife Catherine of Aragon, and on 4 November 1530 was arrested for treason.
 While en route from Yorkshire to London, where Wolsey would be held prisoner, he fell ill.
 The journey took Wolsey through Leicester, and he arrived at the abbey on 26 November, declaring: "Father abbott, I ame come hether to leave my bones among you".
 Wolsey died on 30 November and the public were allowed to view his remains before he was interred within the abbey's church.

 By the time Pescall was removed, the abbey's financial position was poor: Despite being the richest monastery in Leicestershire (with an income of £951 in 1534), it owed a total of £1,000 to debtors.
 John Bourchier, who would be the last abbot of the house, took control in 1534 and by 1538 had reduced the debt to £411.
 Abbots were usually elected from among the canons of the abbey: Bourchier represented a departure from tradition.
 Bourchier (Note: John Bourchier: Born around 1493 in Oakington, near Cambridge, and educated as a King's Scholar at Eton and at Kings College and St John's College, Cambridge.) most probably gained the position of abbot on the instigation of the influential Robert Fuller, Abbot of Waltham Abbey, and on the promise of a bribe for Henry VIII's chief adviser, Thomas Cromwell.
 Exact details are unknown, but letters seem to suggest Cromwell was promised his nephew Richard Williams (Cromwell) would be given £100 and the lease of the abbey's grange at Ingarsby; the promise was only honoured in April 1536, as Bourchier faced opposition from the canons of the abbey.
 Historians have suggested that in choices such as Bourchier, Cromwell may have been selecting abbots he felt would be more "pliable" his future changes to the church (i.e. the future Dissolution of the Monasteries, of which Cromwell was the architect).